-The double-differential inclusive-jet cross sections as a function of Q^2 and $p{\perp,\text{Breit}}$ are shown in Fig. 4 and Table 1.
-The combined uncertainty on the cross sections is typically around 5% and increases to around 25% in the highest $p{\perp,\text{Breit}}$ bin.
-The correlation matrix of the inclusive-jet measurement is shown in Fig. 5 and listed in Table 3.
-The uncertainties entering further analysis are smaller than the uncertainties indicated by the error bars in Fig. 4 due to the negative correlation of the unfolding uncertainty as listed in Table 3.
-The correlations between the inclusive-jet and corresponding dijet measurement are shown in Fig. 6 and Table 3.
+The double-differential inclusive-jet cross sections as a function of Q^2 and $p{\perp,\mathrm{Breit}}$ are shown in Fig. 4 and Table 1.
+The combined uncertainty on the cross sections is typically around 5% and increases to around 25% in the highest $p{\perp,\mathrm{Breit}}$ bin.
+The correlation matrix of the inclusive-jet measurement is shown in Fig. 5 and listed in Supplementary material.
+The uncertainties entering further analysis are smaller than the uncertainties indicated by the error bars in Fig. 4 due to the negative correlation of the unfolding uncertainty as listed in Supplementary material.
+The correlations between the inclusive-jet and corresponding dijet measurement are shown in Fig. 6 and Supplementary material.

 The corresponding measurement from the H1 collaboration [9] is also shown4 in Fig. 4.
 The H1 measurement agrees very well with the ZEUS cross section and the uncertainties are comparable.
 Both measurements show similar trends relative to the NNLO QCD predictions.
 Within the combined uncertainty, the NNLO QCD predictions agree reasonably well with the measured cross sections.
 Overall, the central values of the predictions seem to overestimate the jet cross section.
-At high $p{\perp,\text{Breit}}$, this difference increases.
+At high $p{\perp, \rm Breit}$, this difference increases.